 However, it doesn’t HAVE to apply to some lenders.
 For example, loans from credit unions or peer-to-peer lending platforms aren’t part of the guidance.
 They could follow it – but it’s up to them.

 You can now also get up to a three-month payment holiday on your car finance plan, thanks to the FCA’s campaigning.
 You must speak to your finance provider to arrange it, and may need to prove hardship caused by coronavirus.

 You’ll get a three-month payment freeze, but interest will accrue during this time.
-Your car provider isn’t allowed to take your car back if you don’t pay, either (but only if you’ve arranged the holiday with them in advance).
+Your car provider isn’t allowed to take your car back if you don’t pay, either.

 When you know there’s the option to put off paying a bill to ease your cashflow, it’s easy to take that route.
 However, the short-term cash gain isn’t worth it if you can avoid it.

 Debt easily spirals – especially in situations like sudden redundancy or loss of income, as so many of us have seen in recent weeks.
 We’ve got lots of financial commitments – usually up to the limit of our monthly income.
 Without the same income, payments are easily delayed and can pile up.

 Payment freezes can make this worse.
 Yes, really!
 Unless you’ve got total forbearance from your lender, with an interest rate freeze, you’ll likely end up paying more in a few months’ time than you would if you paid off debts now.
 Of course, it’s not possible when your income is dramatically reduced – but even paying a small amount towards each debt every month will help stop you slipping into more debt later on.